-On January 4, 2016 the Israeli Government legislated a reduction in corporate income tax rates from 26.5% to 25.0%, effective in 2016.
-On December 29, 2016, the Israeli Government legislated a reduction in corporate income tax rates from 25.0% to 24.0% in 2017 and to 23.0% in 2018 and thereafter.
+On December 29, 2016, the Israeli Government legislated a reduction in corporate income tax rates from 25% to 24% in 2017 and to 23% in 2018 and in 2019 and thereafter.

 Among other changes, the new Law includes, Amendment 73 to the Investment Law ("Amendment 73").
 Amendment 73 prescribes special tax tracks for technological enterprises.
 One of the tracks is for Technological preferred enterprise-an enterprise for which total consolidated revenues of its parent company and all subsidiaries are less than NIS 10 billion.
 A technological preferred enterprise, as defined in the Law, which is located in the center of Israel will be subject to tax at a rate of 12% on profits deriving from intellectual property.
 The special tax tracks under Amendment 73 are subject to rules issued by the Minister of Finance.
 On May 1, 2017, the Israeli Finance Minister signed tax regulations implementing the Organisation for Economic Co-operation and Development's (OECD's) "nexus approach," a base erosion and profit shifting (BEPS) requirement for intellectual property (IP) preferential tax regimes.
 The proposed regulations are subject to approval by the Parliament's Finance Committee.
 On May 16, 2017 the Knesset Finance Committee approved the regulations effective as of January 1, 2017.